Schools for Aspiring Pharmaceutical Sales Representatives

 As pharmaceutical representation usually requires sales, individuals may want to choose a program that provides instruction in sales techniques.
 Building skills in public speaking, persuasion and interpersonal relationships may assist students in a successful sales representative career.

 Certificate programs for pharmaceutical sales can require up to one year of study.
-The NAPRx approved curriculum consists of 14 topics covering drug research and development processes, anatomy, clinical pharmacology and therapeutic cases.
+The NAPRx-approved curriculum consists of 14 topics covering drug research and development processes, anatomy, clinical pharmacology and therapeutic cases.
 Schools are individually permitted to divide and teach these 14 topics, but the majority of programs are uniform in their curriculum.
-Teachings also typically cover field sales, FDA guidelines and the legal aspects of pharmacology.
+Teachings also typically cover:

-Related to Schools for Aspiring Pharmaceutical Sales Representatives: How to Choose
+Related to Schools for Aspiring Pharmaceutical Sales Representatives

 - Recently Updated